Cat Sneezing: Common Causes

 Sneezing is a completely normal response to irritation of the nasal cavity – something we definitely want to be functional.

-However, there can be many causes of feline sneezing including:
+There can be many causes of feline sneezing including:

 - A simple irritation or tickle to the nose from dust or other airborne particles